 - Repeat steps 6-9 three times.
 ‘If at first you don’t succeed, try, try, try again but then give up.
 Don’t be a bloody fool about it.’

 - Get proper help.
 If you can’t solve it in a reasonable time, get more help.
 Call company tech support, or a vendor, or a friend.
 (Not me!)
+If you want professional IT support, definitely talk to our friends at Pensar, Bright, Doherty and Axon.

 If, after all that, your computer is not working…